-- Report your income and expenses from your sole proprietorship on Schedule C (Form 1040), Profit or Loss from Business (Sole Proprietorship) or on Schedule C-EZ (Form 1040), Net Profit from Business (Sole Proprietorship).
+- Report your income and expenses from your sole proprietorship on Schedule C (Form 1040 or 1040-SR), Profit or Loss from Business (Sole Proprietorship).

-- If the total of your net earnings from self-employment from all businesses is $400 or more, use Schedule SE (Form 1040), Self-Employment Tax to figure your net earnings from self-employment and tax owed.
+- If the total of your net earnings from self-employment from all businesses is $400 or more, use Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax to figure your net earnings from self-employment and tax owed.

 The self-employment tax consists of the Old-Age, Survivors, and Disability Insurance (social security) and the Hospital Insurance (Medicare) taxes.
 The IRS will transmit the information from the Schedule SE to the Social Security Administration to figure your benefits under the social security system.
 See Publication 334, Tax Guide for Small Business.